pentagramswheel/libra/README.md

 ###### Instance Variables
 1. `Role lpRole` - an object representation of the 'LaunchPoint' role.
-2. `Role gradRole` - an object representation of the 'LaunchPoint Graduate' role.
+2. `Role lpGradRole` - an object representation of the 'LaunchPoint Graduate' role.
+3. `Role ioRole` - an object representation of the 'Ink Odyssey' role.
+4. `Role ioGradRole` - an object representation of the 'Ink Odyssey Graduate' role.

 ----